Anti-symplectic involution and Floer cohomology: Applications

 defines a $J_N$-holomorphic sphere on $N$.
 Therefore the map $v \mapsto I(v)$ gives an isomorphism between the moduli spaces of $J_N$-holomorphic spheres and $J_M$-holomorphic discs with boundary in $N$.
 We can easily check that this map is induced by the isomorphism of Kuranishi structures.

 We remark however that this construction works only at the interior of the moduli spaces of pseudo-holomorphic discs and of pseudo-holomorphic spheres, that is the moduli spaces of those without bubble.
-To study the relationship between compactifications of them we need some extra argument, which will be explained later in this section.
+To study the relationship between compactifications of them we need some extra argument, which will be explained later in Subsection \ref{proof1.9}.

 We next compare the orientations on these moduli spaces.
-The moduli spaces of holomorphic spheres have canonical orientation, see, e.g., section 16 in \cite{FO}.
-In Chapter 8 \cite{fooobook}, we proved that a relative spin structure determines a system of orientations on the moduli spaces of bordered stable maps of genus $0$.
-We briefly review a crutial step for comparing orientations in our setting.
+The moduli spaces of holomorphic spheres have canonical orientation, see, e.g., Section 16 in \cite{FO}.
+In Chapter 8 \cite{fooobook2}, we proved that a relative spin structure determines a system of orientations on the moduli spaces of bordered stable maps of genus $0$.
+We briefly review a crucial step for comparing orientations in our setting.
+See p.
+677 of \cite{fooobook2}.

 Let $w:(D^2, \partial D^2) \to (M,L)$ be a $J_M$-holomorphic map.
 Denote by $\ell$ the restriction of $w$ to $\partial D^2$.
 Consider the Dolbeault operator

 with $p>2$.
 We deform this operator to an operator on the union $\Sigma$ of $D^2$ and $\C P^1$ with the origin $O$ of $D^2$ and the ``south pole'' $S$ of $\C P^1$ identified.
 The spin structure $\sigma$ on $TL \oplus V\vert_L$ gives a trivialization of $\ell^*(TL \oplus V\vert_L)$.
 Since $w^*V$ is a vector bundle on the disc, it has a unique trivialization up to homotopy.
 Hence $\ell^* V$ inherits a trivialization, which is again unique up to homotopy.
 Using this trivialization, we can descend the vector bundle $E=w^*TM$ to $E'$ on $\Sigma$.
 The index problem is reduced to the one for the Dolbeault operator on $\Sigma$.
 Namely, the restriction of the direct sum of the following two operators to the fiber product of the domains with respect to the evaluation maps at $O$ and $S$.
 On $D^2$, we have the Dolbeault operator for the trivial vector bundle pair $(\underline{\C^n}, \underline{\R^n})$.
 On $\C P^1$, we have the Dolbeault operator for the vector bundle $E'\vert_{\C P^1}$.
 The former operator is surjective and its kernel is the space of constant sections in $\underline{\R^n}$.
 The latter has a natural orientation, since it is Dolbeault operator twisted by $E'\vert_{\C P^1}$ on a closed Riemann surface.
 Since the fiber product of kernels is taken on a complex vector space, the orientation of the index is determined by the orientations of the two operators.